Widespread Extended [CII] Emission in High-Redshift Galaxies: Insights from the FIRE-2 Cosmological Zoom-in Simulations: Simulation Results: Comparison with Observations

 \subsection{Radial Profiles}

-We investigate 1D radial profiles of [\ion{C}{2}] emission and UV continuum from our post-processing results and compare with the latest observational constraints.
+We investigate 1D radial profiles of [\ion{C}{2}] emission and UV continuum from our post-processing results and compare them with the latest observational constraints.
 Figure~\ref{fig:compare} displays these results.

-Our post-processing framework produces 336 matched pairs of [\ion{C}{2}] emission and UV continuum synthetic surface brightness images (7 FIRE-2 simulations $\times$ 16 redshift snapshots $\times$ 3 sightlines; Section~\ref{sec:methods}).
+Our post-processing framework produces 336 pairs of [\ion{C}{2}] emission and UV continuum surface brightness images (7 FIRE-2 simulations $\times$ 16 redshift snapshots $\times$ 3 sightlines; see Section~\ref{sec:methods}).
 To compare with the latest observational constraints compiled by \cite{Faisst25b}, we convolve these images with 2D Gaussian kernels with values of the full width at half maximum (FWHM) similar to those of observations to simulate the effects of telescope beams.
 Although JWST and ALMA beams are not perfect 2D Gaussian profiles and exhibit variations, the Gaussian kernels provide a reasonable approximation for comparing simulated morphologies with observed radial profiles.
-Specifically, the UV continuum is convolved with a 2D Gaussian kernel with $\mathrm{FWHM} = 0.1\,\arcsec$ ($\sim 0.6\,$kpc at $z = 5$) \citep{Faisst25b}, and $L_{\rm [CII]}$ is convolved with a 2D Gaussian with a $\mathrm{FWHM} = 0.3\,\arcsec$ ($\sim 2\,$kpc at $z = 5$) \citep{HC25,Faisst25b}.
+Specifically, the UV continuum is convolved with a 2D Gaussian kernel with $\mathrm{FWHM} = 0.1\,\arcsec$ ($\sim 0.6\,$kpc at $z = 5$; \citealt{Faisst25b}), and the [\ion{C}{2}] emission is convolved with a 2D Gaussian with a $\mathrm{FWHM} = 0.3\,\arcsec$ ($\sim 2\,$kpc at $z = 5$, similar to the beam size of the CRISTAL program; \citealt{HC25,Faisst25b}).

 For each convolved image, we extract a 1D radial profile of average [\ion{C}{2}] and UV surface brightness in radial bins of width $1.5\,$kpc, comparable to observations.
-The center is defined by the peak UV continuum brightness ($\Sigma_{\rm UV,max}$) and is used for both [\ion{C}{2}] and UV radial profiles to facilitate comparison between [\ion{C}{2}]-emitting gas and recent star-forming regions (as traced by the UV continuum).
+The center is defined by the peak UV continuum brightness ($\Sigma_{\rm UV,max}$) and is used for both [\ion{C}{2}] and UV radial profiles to facilitate comparisons between [\ion{C}{2}]-emitting gas and recent star-forming regions traced by the UV continuum.
 Nonetheless, we have verified that the choice of center (e.g., [\ion{C}{2}] peak vs. UV peak) does not significantly affect our results \citep[see also, e.g.][]{Fujimoto19}.
 These profiles are normalized to their central surface brightness.
-Additionally, We exclude snapshots significantly contaminated by major mergers to focus our analysis on the [\ion{C}{2}] halo in central and satellite galaxies.
+We also exclude snapshots significantly contaminated by major mergers to focus our analysis on the [\ion{C}{2}] halo in central and satellite galaxies.